TabPFN-Wide: Continued Pre-Training for Extreme Feature Counts: Experiments and Results

 \subsection{Results on real-world wide datasets}

-\textbf{\methodname{} shows superior performance across real-world \HDLSS{} datasets.} We first evaluated our models on the test set of 4 TCGA cancer datasets not used for validation.
-The average AUROC scores in \cref{tab:average_auc_multiomics} highlight the strong capabilities of \methodname{}.
-While tree-based methods exhibit stable performance, our model achieves superior results.
-TabPFNv2 and TabICL exhibit inferior performance consistent with the fact that they were not trained for such extreme feature counts.
-RealMLP-TD, trained on each dataset separately, yields comparable although slightly inferior AUROC results to \methodname{} demonstrating that it also effectively handles \HDLSS{} data.
-We provide further results using different metrics in \cref{app:different_metrics}, showing that \methodname{} shows strong performance on AUPRC as well, while exhibiting marginally weaker accuracy values compared to other models.
+\textbf{TabPFN-Wide shows superior performance across real-world HDLSS datasets.} We first evaluated our models on the 5 TCGA cancer datasets from Yang \textit{et al.} on cancer subtype classification.
+The average AUROC scores in \cref{fig:relative_performance_multiomics} highlight the strong capabilities of TabPFN-Wide.
+While tree-based methods exhibit stable performance, our model achieves superior results. \todo{Update the plot to also show the tree based + realMLP} TabPFNv2 and TabICL exhibit inferior performance consistent with the fact that they were not trained for such extreme feature counts.

-To enable a systematic comparison of the models across a fixed set of feature counts, we applied feature reduction. \cref{fig:relative_performance_multiomics} shows the strong relative performance for all \methodname{} variants compared to a random forest.
-While all models perform similar with heavily reduces feature sets, the performance of TabPFN and TabICL drastically declines while \methodname{}'s performance stays robust.
-Since it performs similarly with and without feature reduction, \methodname{} appears to capture the correct signal (see \cref{app:all_omic_dataset_results}).
-Notably, \methodname{} exhibits competitive performance even with feature counts far exceeding those seen during continued pre-training.

-Interestingly, increasing the maximum width of synthetic datasets used during continued pre-training from $1{,}500$ to $8{,}000$ exerts only a minor influence on cancer subtype classification performance (first three rows in \cref{tab:average_auc_multiomics}).
-Hence, further evaluation is needed to assess potential benefits of training on wider data, especially given the quadratic rise in complexity from increasing the number of features during training.
+Interestingly, increasing the maximum width of synthetic datasets used during continued pre-training from $1{,}500$ to $8{,}000$ exerts only a minor influence on cancer subtype classification performance (\cref{fig:relative_performance_multiomics} and Appendix D), which is why we chose the 5k variant for all additional evaluations in the manuscript.
+Further evaluation is needed to assess the potential benefits of training on wider data, especially given the quadratic rise in complexity from increasing the number of features during training.
+Furthermore, we performed feature reduction to evaluate the performance trend of the models based on the number of available features.
+In this setting, TabPFN-Wide achieves the best overall results across increasing feature counts as seen in~\cref{fig:omics_feature_reduction}, remaining very stable while the performance of TabPFNv2 decreases significantly.